Epiploic Appendagitis

 Symptoms of EA are often vague and can be a sign of other conditions.
 They may include:

-Your healthcare provider will ask you questions about your symptoms and will do a physical exam.
+Your doctor will ask you questions about your symptoms and do a physical exam.
 They may order imaging tests like a CT scan or an ultrasound of your belly to help find the cause of your symptoms.

 Treatment for EA

-EA doesn't usually need to treatment other than over-the-counter pain medicines.
-If pain is severe, your provider may give you a limited prescription of opioids.
-Follow your provider's specific instructions.
+EA doesn't usually need treatment other than over-the-counter pain medicines.
+If pain is severe, your doctor may give you a limited prescription of opioids.
+Follow your doctor's specific instructions.
 EA should go away on its own in a couple weeks.

 Rarely, surgery may be needed to remove an inflamed fat pouch.
-Surgery is reserved for appendagitis when symptoms like fever, nausea and vomiting or pain do not resolve with conservative management.
-Some of rarer complications of appendagitis mentioned below may also require surgery.
+Surgery is reserved for appendagitis when symptoms like fever, nausea and vomiting, or pain do not resolve with conservative management.
+Some of the rarer complications of appendagitis mentioned below may also need surgery.

 Possible complications of EA

-One part of the intestine slides into the next, like a telescope.
+• One part of the intestine sliding into the next, like a telescope.
 This is called intussusception.

-Belly, pain, cramps, or tenderness that doesn’t get better with OTC medicines or seems to be getting worse
+• Belly, pain, cramps, or tenderness that doesn’t get better with over-the-counter medicines or that seems to be getting worse.